 – Each video pitch must start with a slate containing the name of the project and name of the Director(s), Writer(s), and Producer(s) (if Producer is attached at the time of application).
 Please mention any other attached team members that the jury should know about, e.g: proposed Lead Actor, Cinematographer, Editor, etc. Please do not submit a completed short film, as this will disqualify your application.

 – Video pitches and script samples are assessed by a panel of industry professionals and Crazy8s alumni.
+The adjudication panel is disclosed publicly after the Top 40 quarterfinalists are announced.
 Crazy8s staff do not adjudicate the video pitches or script samples.

-– Your script sample must be of the project you're pitching.
-It should be submitted in industry-standard script/screenplay format and must include the first three pages of your current script draft, plus a title page that has your script title, the date of the draft, your name, and your contact information i.e. email address, phone number.
+– Script samples must be of the project you are pitching to Crazy8s, and should be submitted in industry-standard script/screenplay format and must include the first three pages of your current script draft, plus a title page that has your script title, the date of the draft, your name, and your contact information i.e. email address, phone number.
 (See FAQ on the Crazy8s website for more information.)

 PHASE 2: LIVE PITCH – TOP 40 QUARTERFINALISTS